mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Lift Infantry Regiments

 and the Imperial Guard
-Lift infantry regiments or ‘Huscarles’ are the private armies of the Imperial nobility.
+Lift infantry regiments or 'Huscarles' are the private armies of the Imperial nobility.
 The greatest of these armies is the Imperial Guard, composed of 11 regiments of crack troops and other support units.